 Free morning, with the chance to visit museums and other sights in Reykjavik.
 Afternoon bus-transfer to Keflavik airport for return journey to UK, arriving mid-evening.
 Those who wish to can use the free time to visit the famous "Blue Lagoon."

 (Please note that this might have to be amended due to weather conditions, but hopefully all planned activities will take place.
 The itinerary has been planned with a certain amount of flexibility so that adverse weather on one day should not prevent a planned visit to a site being cancelled completely.)

-The cost of the visit, based on half-board is £1595.
-This includes flights by Icelandair from Heathrow to Keflavik and return (and airport taxes), bus transfers, internal flight and coach-charter on the itinerary listed above.
-Included in the cost is accommodation (two nights at Hotel Reykjavik, one night at Kea Hotel Akureyri, and four nights at Hotel Reynihlið Myvatn) Accommodation is based on two-people sharing twin rooms, though alternative arrangements are possible.
+The cost of the visit, based on half-board is estimated to be £1585.
+This includes flights by Icelandair from Heathrow to Keflavik and return (and airport taxes), bus transfers, and coach-charter on the itinerary listed above.
+Included in the cost is accommodation (one night at Hotel Reykjavik, one night at Hotel Kea in Akureyri, four nights at Hotel Reynihlið at Myvatn, then one night at Foss Hotel Baron).
+Accommodation is based on two-people sharing twin rooms, though alternative arrangements are possible.
 All evening meals and breakfasts are included in the price (except for the two evenings in Reykjavik).
-We will aim to stop at localities where lunch can be purchased, or packed lunches can be supplied (at a small extra cost).
 NB.
 All those taking part in the tour are expected to arrange their own holiday insurance, which can be obtained from any travel agent or insurance broker.